-- Snapper - small paper wrapped item with no more than .02 grains of explosive that, when dropped, the device explodes.
+- Snappers: Small paper wrapped item with no more than .02 grains of explosive that, when dropped, the device explodes.

-- Sparklers - Wire or stick coated with pyrotechnic material that ignites to produce a shower of sparks (sparklers are only permitted in Lawrence the from June 27- July 5 as part of the State permitted items).
+- Sparklers: Wire or stick coated with pyrotechnic material that ignites to produce a shower of sparks.
+They are only permitted in Lawrence from June 27 to July 5.

-City of Lawrence Ordinance 7594 states that the use, possession, handling and sale of fireworks are prohibited with the exception of the use of fireworks for display is allowed as set forth in for supervised public displays.
+City of Lawrence Ordinance 7594 states that the use, possession, handling and sale of fireworks are prohibited with the exception of permitted supervised public displays.